jhedstrom/drupalextension/STEPS.md

 @Then I (should ) see the :button button</code></summary>

 <br/>
-Assert a button is visible on the page
+Assert a button is visible on the page.
 <br/><br/>

 ```gherkin